How Many Questions are on the FREE Utah Practice Tests?

-If you let your Utah license expire, you must apply for a new license.
-In such a case, you should also be prepared to complete all phases of the examination process (including the knowledge test).
+You must also pass the knowledge test if you have a Utah driver’s license and let it expire.
+In such a case, you must apply for a new license and be prepared to complete all phases of the examination process (including the knowledge test).

-If you are new to Utah and you have been previously licensed in another U.S. State or Country, you are required to pass a 25-question open-book test.
+If you are a new Utah resident and has a license from another U.S. State or Country, DMV will ask you to pass a 25-question open-book test.

-If you cannot provide proof of an out-of-country or out-of-state driver license, you must pass a 50-question closed book test.
-40 questions must be correctly answered to pass.
+If you cannot show proof of an out-of-country or out-of-state driver license, you must pass a 50-question closed book test.

 When applying for a Utah driver license, your privilege to drive in another state cannot be suspended, revoked, disqualified, or denied.